 How will you benefit?

-This course will also be beneficial to all who are currently working is sales, marketing, finance and could benefit from brewing production knowledge.
+This course will also be useful for anyone currently working in sales, marketing, finance and who could benefit from knowledge of brewing production.

 - Overview of the beer production process